shoggoth/ExplodeFight/README.md

 - Start adding mob experiments on the mob/ branches.
 - Add and remove physics properties on recycle and explode.
 - Make this build on TVOS as well.
 Look at the button class and get the focus rings to work.
 The frameworks will have to have new targets as well.
-- (Obsolete?)
-Use the warp sprite to implement the pixel shatter explode as it doesn't seem to alter the physics bounds like a scale does and can be made non-linear.

 ## Bugs
-- Interstitial root node needed so that if bonus etc is in progress when game over, it can be removed.

 ## Questions
 - Shoud I use a GKComponentSystem for rule updates to the level?
 It's not an entity after all.
 (Could add entity to the Scene as I did in the other branch possibly)

 ### Completed Tasks
 - Fix interstit root node crash bug - it seems to be the level label that is causing the crash
+- Interstitial root node needed so that if bonus etc is in progress when game over, it can be removed.
+- Use the warp sprite to implement the pixel shatter explode as it doesn't seem to alter the physics bounds like a scale does and can be made non-linear.
 - Hi Score display
 - Game over, player respawn, life counter and hi score submit
 - Need a state machine in the GameScene to stop the gameover state being called while the animation is running still.